nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Messages

 This class is in the `mycelium.mycelium.commons.core` package.
-This class contains all the user visible messages.
+This class contains some user visible messages.

 --------------------------------------------------------------------------------------------------------------------